StiliyanDr/movies-app/README.md

 The app has two components:

 * frontend
   A GUI built with Plotly Dash that lets users search for movies using various filters.
-Users can also select a movie and view some information about it such as its full title, cast and plot summary
+Users can also select a movie and view some information about it such as its full title, cast and plot summary.
+Comments are also available while viewing a movie
 * backend
   An HTTP server built with Flask that serves the movies data stored in a MongoDB database